 Design Goal: Role in Minimalist Component Development Scenarios

 It must be feasible to write low-dependency F# components for use from any .NET language.
-It must be possible to write F# and vanilla-.NET components that work other .NET languages and yet rely only on FSharp.Core.dll
+It must be possible to write F# and vanilla-.NET components that work with other .NET languages and yet rely only on FSharp.Core.dll

+Design Goal: .NET 2.0 – 4.0 binary compatibility

+Binding redirect policy DLLs are used on .NET 4.0 to redirect references to this DLL to be references to the .NET 4.0 FSharp.Core DLL.

+This means the .NET 2.0 version of this DLL must be 100% binary compatible with the .NET 4.0 version of this DLL.

 Design Goal: Transparent Security

 The library should be security transparent.